Septias/bachelor-thesis/overview.typ

 == Type Inference in a Language Server Setting
 A language server setting adds one more level of complexity.
 A language server has to handle the communication between client (an editor like vim, emacs, vscode, etc.) and the server itself.
 It will be notified frequently of code changes and has to adapt to these changes almost immediately to not annoy the user.
 This is why rust-analyzer and nil, which I take as template for my own efforts, have chosen to use or create _incremental computation_ frameworks for the rust language.
 The one used by rust-analyzer and nil (which is based off of rust-analyzer) is _salsa_.
 The name stems from the underlying red-green algorithm that decides whether a function needs to be reevaluated because its arguments changed or whether the memoized return value can be returned immediately.
 In the end, salsa consists of _inputs_, _tracked functions_ and _tracked structs_.
 Inputs are divided into their durability and given to tracked functions.
 These tracked functions record the inputs and do some arbitrary computation with them.
 During these computations, the functions might create immutable tracked structs which can act as new inputs to other tracked functions.
-Tracked structs are interned into a db and act as a single identifier which are cheap to copy around and provide great performance benefits.
+TraScked structs are interned into a db and act as a single identifier which are cheap to copy around and provide great performance benefits.
 With these components alone it is possible to create a hierarchy of pure functions that allow for reproducibility.

 When implementing this incrementality framework one has to decide where to draw the line between tracking everything too closely such that the framework bloat adds latency and tracking too few intermediate results such that recomputation is heavy again.
 I currently choose to track inputs, and functions as well as initial calls.